 SaaS Economics

-Gross margin sets the ceiling on CAC payback, R&D budget, free cash flow, and valuation.
-Two SaaS firms with equal revenue but 80% vs 55% margin aren't the same.
+SaaS gross margin sets the ceiling on CAC payback, R&D budget, free cash flow, and valuation.
+See why 80% vs 55% margin builds two different companies.

 A financial statement page on dark wood with a margin line circled in gold and a brass keystone wedge resting on it, lit by a single key light